 Dennis has been based in Bridgewater NJ since joining PVH in May, 2008.
 Prior to joining PVH, Dennis worked in various operational and management roles over an eight year period with Maersk Logistics.
 He has been married to his wife, Johanna, since 2005 and they have an 9 year old daughter, Emma.

-Recognizing the potential for e-commerce to rapidly change business behaviors, Mirella has for many years helped to build DPDHL’s e-commerce capabilities.
-Prior to her current role, Mirella was Vice President of DPDHL Global E-commerce and was driving the development of the DPDHL e-commerce sector.
+Recognizing the potential for e-commerce to rapidly change business behaviors, Mirella has for many years helped to build DHL’s e-commerce capabilities.
+Prior to her current role, Mirella was Vice President of DHL Global E-commerce and was driving the development of the DHL e-commerce sector.